dalenewman/Cfg-NET/README.md

 ]
 </pre>

 Admittedly, they are both quite [sexy](http://www.kateupton.com/) data formats.
 I'd like to support JSON as well, as time permits.

 ##Why an Alternative?
 While the .NET 2.0 custom configuration API is quite capable, it is more work to setup.
 I wanted the process of adding or changing a configuration to be as frictionless as possible.

-Because I have ["ate my own dog food"](http://en.wikipedia.org/wiki/Eating_your_own_dog_food), I can tell you that easier configuration makes a positive change in the way you code, and the end-result.
+Because I ["eat my own dog food"](http://en.wikipedia.org/wiki/Eating_your_own_dog_food), I can tell you that easier configuration makes a positive change in the way you code, and the end-result.
 ##Getting Started: a Scenario